SumonHub/KenBurnsView/README.md

 # KenBurnsView
-next label photo anim with KenBurns effect
+the next label photo anim with KenBurns effect

 # Gradle Dependency
 Step 1.
 Add the JitPack repository to your build file